 Expenditures of interest noted in the records include $55 for a sewing machine, $10 for a gasoline lamp (to use in case the electricity went off), and payment for 100 loads of black dirt for the hospital grounds.
 In 1927, the Guild recorded $342 in annual memberships and 33 lifetime members.
 There are no more records of an active Guild or Auxiliary until 1957.

 The Jaycettes, an auxiliary of the local Jaycees, disbanded their organization and were looking for ways to distribute their treasury.
 A Jaycette member, who was familiar with the many benefits a hospital auxiliary could bring to the community, suggested that perhaps a gift of money from the Jaycettes would facilitate formation of a hospital auxiliary in Wadena.
 After much contact within the community, the idea of such an organization was presented to the Hospital Board for their consideration.
 It was approved and encouraged.
-The purpose the auxiliary would be in the fields of public relations, fund-raising, and health education.
-The first meeting of the Wesley Hospital Auxiliary was on Aril 2, 1957.
+The purpose of the auxiliary centered on the fields of public relations, fund-raising, and health education.
+The first meeting of the Wesley Hospital Auxiliary was on April 2, 1957.

 Phone: 218-631-7514 ext.
 5268